|Nutrition Facts (per serving)|

 Short pasta, like fusilli, gemelli, or penne, is tossed in a simple sauce of tuna, capers, garlic, lemon zest, white wine, and parsley, with a touch of red chile pepper for spice and butter for richness.
 The result is greater than the sum of its parts—a truly delicious dish that tastes so complex and refined, it's difficult to believe how easy it is to make.

 3 tablespoons olive oil

-- 3 teaspoons finely minced garlic (about 3 cloves), divided
+3 teaspoons finely minced garlic, from about 3 cloves, divided

 1/2 cup dry white wine